A scalable system to measure contrail formation on a per-flight basis: Materials and Methods

 The precision and recall of a given model depends on what threshold of relative humidity (or LWEF for CoCiP) is used.
 A high threshold can avoid predicting observed contrails that aren't there, but at the cost of potentially missing some observed contrails (high precision, low recall), while a low threshold will correctly find most observed contrails but also potentially predict that some flights will make contrails when no contrail is observed (high recall, low precision).
 Which threshold is appropriate depends on the application.
 We compute results for multiple different thresholds to show all the different results that different thresholds can produce.

 Previous works\cite{teoh2020mitigating, caldiera2021} have compared the climate benefits of avoiding contrails with the cost of the extra fuel needed to do the avoidance.
 They assume a perfect contrail prediction model, but imperfections in prediction models will change the cost/benefit analysis.
 Roughly speaking, the benefit needs to be multiplied by the recall, because some contrails are never predicted by the model and never avoided.
 The cost also needs to be increased by 1/precision, because some flights are rerouted (using extra fuel) for no benefit.
-In total the cost/benefit reduction factor (CBRF) is 1/(precision $\times$ recall).
-This CBRF is an estimate only since its exact value depends on the details of contrail avoidance.
+In total the cost/benefit is increased by 1/(precision x recall), which we call the cost-benefit penalty factor (CBPF).
+This CBPF is an estimate only since its exact value depends on the details of contrail avoidance.